-- Flat heeled or rubber soled black or brown shoes; neutral colored sneakers (black, brown, navy, white) may also be worn year-round.
-On special occasions students may be required to wear their dress shoes. - Not permitted: Slippers, moccasins, boots, or flip-flops. - Socks: Solid white, cream, brown, black, navy or evergreen. - Tights: Solid navy, white, cream or evergreen must cover the entire foot. - Belts: If pants have belt loops, a solid black or brown belt must be worn.
+- Sneakers, flat heeled shoes, or rubber soled (black or brown) shoes may be worn year-round (on special occasions students may be required to wear their dress shoes). - All shoes should be closed-toe with well fitting back. - Not permitted: Slippers, crocs, moccasins, boots, slides, or flip-flops. - Socks: Solid white, cream, brown, black, navy or evergreen. - Tights: Solid navy, white, cream or evergreen must cover the entire foot. - Belts: If pants have belt loops, a solid black or brown belt must be worn.